itzthem3ji/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-# The ALX Projects: Functions and Nested Loops Continued...
+# The ALX Low-Level Programming Projects In C: Functions and Nested Loops Part II.

 #### Areas Covered
 * What are nested loops and how to use them